hyperledger/fabric/docs/source/prereqs.rst

 -----------------------

-If you will be developing applications for Hyperledger Fabric leveraging the Fabric SDK for Node.js, you will need to have version 6.9.x of Node.js installed.
+If you will be developing applications for Hyperledger Fabric leveraging the Hyperledger Fabric SDK for Node.js, you will need to have version 6.9.x of Node.js installed.

 .. note:: Node.js version 7.x is not supported at this time.